 Skip to main content

-Data Processing Does Not Belong in Streaming Platforms
+Data Processing Does Not Belong in the Message Broker

 Kafka changed the industry by making event streaming practical at scale.
 Durable logs, ordering, fan-out, and backpressure turned event-driven systems from fragile prototypes into mainstream infrastructure.